nebelgrau77/dockerized_notebook/README.md

 # Basic Jupyter Notebook with scikit-learn and MLflow

 This setup allows to run the examples from chapter 1 of the book ["Machine Learning Engineering with MLflow"](https://www.packtpub.com/product/machine-learning-engineering-with-mlflow/9781800560796).
 I put it together from scratch, as I had problems getting the original book example to work (there is a problem with permissions of a file used by Jupyter, which has to be addressed with an usafe workaround, by adding `ENV JUPYTER_ALLOW_INSECURE_WRITES=true` at the end of the Dockerfile).
-It is also pretty bloated, as it uses the very complete `jupyter/scipy-notebook` image with lots of modules that are not necessary for this example.
+The example uses the `jupyter/scipy-notebook` image, which is pretty bloated as it comes with lots of modules, that are not necessary for this example.

 ## Description